Diocese of Arezzo-Cortona-Sansepolcro

-The Italian Catholic diocese of Arezzo-Cortona-Sansepolcro has existed since 1986.
+The Diocese of Arezzo-Cortona-Sansepolcro (Dioecesis Arretina-Cortonensis-Biturgensis seu Burgi Sancti Sepulchri) is a Latin diocese of the Catholic Church.
+It has existed since 1986.
 In that year the historic diocese of Arezzo was combined with the diocese of Cortona and the diocese of Sansepolcro, the enlarged diocese being suffragan of the archdiocese of Florence.

 History

 Arezzo was the see of a diocese in Tuscany, directly dependent on the Holy See.
 Tradition says it was converted in the 1st century by Romulus of Fiesole, afterwards Bishop of Fiesole, a disciple of St. Paul.
 Another foundation tale has it that Christianity was brought to Arezzo by S. Barnabas, and by S. Timothy, the disciple of S. Paul.
 An equally implausible claim is that all of Arezzo was baptized during the episcopacy of Bishop Dicentius in the 5th century.

-The cities clerks often helped build the church for their own free time.
+The city's clerks often helped build the church in their own free time.
 The church helped reward these people with seats of Cardinals.
-Many of the seats are still there with the names of people who had helped donated and build the church.
+Many of the seats are still there with the names of people who had helped build and donated to the church.

 It became a bishopric about 304, under Saint Satyrus.
 Saint Donatus, his successor, is patron of Arezzo Cathedral, also dedicated to Saint Peter the Apostle.
 The diocese was originally very large, embracing most of southeastern Tuscany.
 In 1325, however, Pope John XXII created the diocese of Cortona out of the territory of Arezzo.
 In 1462, Pius II created the dioceses of Pienza and Montalcino.
 In 1561, Pius IV created the diocese of Montepulciano.
 In 1515 (1520), Leo X created the diocese of Borgo San Sepolcro.

 The Canons were gathered together as a corporation by Bishop Petrus, c.
 840, on instructions from the Emperor Lothair.
 Bishop Helmpertus built new quarters for them in 1009.
 In 1677, the cathedral Chapter was composed of four dignities (the Provost, the Archdeacon, the Dean, and the Primicerius) and fourteen Canons.

 Bishop Theodaldus (1023–1036?) invited Guido of Arezzo to train the cathedral singers in the plainchant.
 He dedicated his book Micrologus to Bishop Thedaldus c.
 1025.
 A letter of Guido to Bishop Theodaldus survives, in which he explains his methodology.

 Between 1480 and 1485, Luca Pacioli, O.Min., a native of Borgo San Sepolcro, which is a distance of 16 miles (25 km) from Arezzo, visited the site, and described it as "utterly stunning."

 While Cardinal Guadagni was Bishop of Arezzo, he was able to obtain from his uncle, Pope Clement XII, a number of privileges for himself and Arezzo.
 In the bull "Insignes Ecclesias" of 1 November 1737, Pope Clement lauded the antiquity, faithfulness, and prestige of the diocese as a direct subject of the Roman Church, and conceded to its bishop in perpetuo archiepiscopal insignia, the pallium (which could only be worn inside the diocese, and on certain specified feasts and holy days) and the patriarchal cross.